 Step 6: Obtain State Licensure (Timelines Vary)

-All dentists must be licensed by their state board in order to care for patients.
+All dentists must be licensed by their state board to care for patients.
 Requirements vary by state.
-More details can be found in the certification and licensure section below.
+The certification and licensure section below provides more details.

 What Do Dentists Do?